A growth mindset means embracing challenge and mistakes

 - Making mistakes is one of the most useful ways to learn in math.
 Our brains develop when we make a mistake and think about the mistake.
 This brain activity doesn’t happen when people get work correct.

-- To see similar videos about growth mindset in math, sign up for Professor Jo Boaler’s course, How to Learn Math, and check out youcubed.org.
+- To see similar videos about growth mindset, watch this TEDx Talk by Dave Paunesku, founder of PERTS (which created the Mindset Kit).
+You can also sign up for Professor Jo Boaler’s course, How to Learn Math, and check out youcubed.org.

 As most teachers are well aware, many students shy away from challenging school work and get discourage quickly when they make mistakes.
 These students are at a significant disadvantage in school and in life more generally because they end up avoiding the most difficult work, which also tends to be the most productive.
 Let's hear more about the importance of mistakes from Stanford professor, Jo Boaler.